sbanik2/CASTING/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Running the code
-<p align="justify"> First all the parameters crystal (constrains), LAMMPS parameters (pair style, pair coefficient etc.) and the perturbation parameter need to be set.
+<p align="justify"> First, all the parameters crystal (constrains), LAMMPS parameters (pair style, pair coefficient etc.) and the perturbation parameter need to be set.
 The composition is given for e.g., a Au<2>Al<3> as "composition":{"Au":2,"Al:3"}.
 In a file (for e.g., RunOpt.py) we define, </p>

 ``` python